Research Reading Rooms

 The Latin American Studies Room is a non-circulating collection on the 5th floor located in front of the east elevators.
 The collection includes reference works (including dictionaries and encyclopedias), published anthologies of historical documents and canonical texts frequently used in reading lists.

-The Moral and Political Theory Reading Room, located on the fifth floor of Butler Library, provides researchers with a core collection of primary and secondary source materials in the history of Western philosophy, with a particular emphasis on the study of moral and political philosophy, ethics, religion, law, and related fields of theory.
+The Moral and Political Theory Reading Room, located on the 5th floor of Butler Library, provides researchers with a core collection of primary and secondary source materials in the history of Western philosophy, with a particular emphasis on the study of moral and political philosophy, ethics, religion, law, and related fields of theory.
 The collection ranges in coverage from the ancient period up to the recent past, though the main emphasis is on thinkers and movements from the Enlightenment to the present.
 Most materials are in English, but some are in other European languages.

-The Papyrology and Epigraphy Reading Room, on the sixth floor of Butler Library, offers primary source collections, journals, and important secondary resources of use to papyrologists and epigraphists in the University's Classics and Ancient History Departments.
+The Papyrology and Epigraphy Reading Room, on the 6th floor of Butler Library, offers primary source collections, journals, and important secondary resources of use to papyrologists and epigraphists in the University's Classics and Ancient History Departments.

 The South Asian Studies reading room is a non-circulating collection that includes more than 1500 items, with emphasis on major reference works (including dictionaries and encyclopedias), primary source publications, collected works of important authors, and key texts on South Asian history, literature, culture, and society.
 The primary focus of the collection is on the arts, humanities, history, literature, linguistics and religion.